1. Context

 7.1. openapi-generator-maven-plugin

-When using openapi-generator-maven-plugin, configure <schemaMappings>
+When using openapi-generator-maven-plugin, configure <schemaMappings> as follows:

 <schemaMappings>